tidyverse/dplyr/cran-comments.md

 ## Release summary

-Minor update to address CRAN warnings and conflict for exported symbols.
-Now also with rchk errors fixed.
+Minor update to address CRAN warnings and a conflict for an exported symbol.
+We also addressed all rchk errors seen on CRAN but could not replicate them locally, it remains to be seen if our changes are effective.

 ## Test environments